-90. HOMEROOM PARENTS' CLUB
+90. HOMEROOM PARENTS

-The Homeroom Parents' Club exists to help our classroom teachers with special projects and parties, to find drivers for field trips, to provide hospitality for many school functions, and to provide other services too numerous to mention!
-This club consists of two Room Parents from each grade.
-These members provide invaluable service to our school and Church.
+The Homeroom Parents help our classroom teachers with special projects and parties, to find drivers for field trips, to provide hospitality for many school functions, and to provide other services too numerous to mention!
+They consist of two Room Parents from each grade.
+These parents provide invaluable service to our school and Church.
 They are funded by the PTO and are under its leadership.